Runaway (Kanye West song): Commercial performance

-While a significant critical success, "Runaway" performed less well commercially.
-During the week entering 12 October 2010, "Runaway" charted on the Billboard Hot 100 at number 12; named as the week's Hot Shot Debut.
+During the week entering October 12, 2010, "Runaway" charted on the Billboard Hot 100 at number twelve.
 While the song attained a high debut, the song only remained there for one week, which was also the song's peak.
 It remained on the chart for a total of 13 weeks.
-On 4 September 2010, the single also debuted on the UK Singles Chart at position 75.
-It became a top 30 single on both the US Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs charts.
-In 2015, the ARIA certified the single Platinum in Australia for sales surpassing 70,000.
+It also became a top 30 single on both the U.S. Hot Rap Songs, Rhythmic Airplay, and Hot R&B/Hip-Hop Songs charts, peaking at number nine, number 21, and number 30, respectively.
+On September 4, 2010, "Runaway" also debuted on the UK Singles Chart at number 75, later peaking at number 23 and remaining there for fifteen weeks.
+It achieved greater success on the UK Hip Hop/R&B Singles chart, peaking at number eleven.